GitMag/AutoCryptoMine/README.md

 # Auto Crypto Miner

 A app that automatically starts your desired Mining application after desired time of inactivity has passed.
 When you resume using your computer the app will automatically close the Miner.
+You can also run custom scripts when miner starts/stops.

 ## Getting Started